Craniopharyngiomas result from the growth of cells that, early in foetal development, have failed to migrate to their usual area.

 Craniopharyngiomas are benign tumours that do not spread; they can be solid, cystic (full of fluid), calcified or full of debris.
 They are slow-growing tumours that can take two to three years or longer to manifest themselves before a diagnosis is made.
 They can cause serious problems by interfering with important structures near them.

-Craniopharyngiomas represent 5–10% of childhood brain tumours with about 30 cases in children a year in the UK.
+Craniopharyngiomas represent 5–10% of childhood brain tumours, with about 30 cases a year in children in the UK.
 They also occur in adults.
 There is no known cause.

 Signs and symptoms

 Symptoms result either from the tumour blocking the flow of fluid surrounding the brain (resulting in increased intracranial pressure) or from direct pressure and damage on the pituitary gland or optic nerves.
 Symptoms may include: